bryanwb/bryanwb.github.io/src/pages/learn/learn.md

 title: Watch Me Learn
 ---

-# What is This?

-This page tracks my educational progress as I endeavor to learn more about Computer Science and Finance.
+This page tracks my progress as I learn more about Computer Science and Finance.

 This page takes no small inspiration from [Teach Yourself CS](https://teachyourselfcs.com/).